-As mentioned earlier in this guidance, not every instance of a faculty member or IAS working someplace other than a campus constitutes the creation of a remote work site, and subsequently will not constitute telecommuting (remote work) for the purposes of the policy.
+As mentioned earlier in this guidance, not every instance of a faculty member or IAS working someplace other than a campus constitutes the creation of a remote work site, and subsequently will not constitute telecommuting for the purposes of this policy.

-This Appendix is designed to help supervisors determine when a telecommuting (remote work) agreement is necessary for faculty or instructional academic staff.
+This Appendix is designed to help supervisors determine when a telecommuting agreement is necessary for faculty or instructional academic staff.
 To make this determination, ask the following questions: